← All Articles

 1. Research and Development (R&D)

-Expenditure on qualifying R&D projects conducted in Singapore — including staff costs, consumables, and outsourced R&D to approved entities — qualifies for the enhanced deduction.
+Qualifying R&D projects conducted in Singapore — including staff costs, consumables, and outsourced R&D to approved entities.
 This builds on the existing Section 14C and 14E frameworks.

 2. Registration of Intellectual Property (IP)

-Costs associated with registering patents, trademarks, designs, and plant varieties qualify.
-This includes filing fees and professional agent costs.
-If your business has developed proprietary technology or a unique product, registering your IP is now significantly cheaper after the EIS deduction.
+Costs for registering patents, trademarks, designs, and plant varieties — including filing fees and professional agent costs.
+If you've developed proprietary technology or a unique product, registering your IP just got a lot cheaper after the EIS deduction.

 3. Acquisition and Licensing of IP Rights

-New under the EIS, licensing qualifying IP rights from other parties now attracts the enhanced 400% deduction.
-This is useful for SMEs that want to leverage existing technology rather than building everything from scratch.
+This one's newer under the EIS.
+Licensing qualifying IP rights from other parties now attracts the 400% deduction.
+Useful for SMEs that want to leverage existing technology rather than building everything from scratch.

 4. Training Expenditure

 Courses eligible under the SkillsFuture framework qualify for the enhanced deduction.
-This includes technology-related upskilling — cloud computing, data analytics, cybersecurity, and AI courses.
-If you're planning a digital transformation for your business, investing in your team's capabilities alongside new tools makes the EIS a natural fit.
+This includes tech-related upskilling — cloud computing, data analytics, cybersecurity, AI courses.
+If you're planning a digital transformation, investing in your team's capabilities alongside new tools makes the EIS a natural fit.

 5. Innovation Projects with Research Institutions

-If you partner with Singapore's polytechnics, ITE, or other approved research institutions on innovation projects, the costs qualify.
+Partner with Singapore polytechnics, ITE, or other approved research institutions on innovation projects, and the costs qualify.
 This is a practical route for SMEs that want R&D capabilities without building an in-house team.

-How the EIS Works Alongside PSG, EDG, and Other Grants
+Stacking EIS with PSG, EDG, and Other Grants

-One of the most powerful aspects of the Enterprise Innovation Scheme is that it can be stacked with existing grants.
-Many Singapore SMEs are already familiar with the Productivity Solutions Grant (PSG) and Enterprise Development Grant (EDG) — the EIS adds a tax benefit layer on top of these.
+One of the most powerful aspects of the EIS is that it works alongside existing grants.
+Most Singapore SMEs know about PSG and EDG — the EIS adds a tax benefit layer on top.

-For example, say your business invests $30,000 in an AI chatbot solution to automate customer service.
-You might receive 50% co-funding through PSG, reducing your out-of-pocket cost to $15,000.
+Here's a real scenario: say your business invests $30,000 in an AI chatbot solution to automate customer service.
+You receive 50% co-funding through PSG, reducing your out-of-pocket cost to $15,000.
 If your staff complete qualifying training as part of the implementation, that training expenditure could then qualify for 400% tax deduction under the EIS.

 Similarly, if you're investing in cloud migration or custom web application development, the training and R&D components of those projects can qualify for EIS deductions — even when the project itself is co-funded by EDG.

 The key distinction: grants reduce your upfront cost, while the EIS reduces your tax liability.
-They address different parts of the equation and, when used together, can make innovation genuinely affordable for SMEs.
+They address different parts of the equation, and when used together, they can make innovation genuinely affordable.

 How to Claim EIS Tax Deductions with IRAS

-- Maintain proper documentation — invoices, training records, IP registration receipts, and R&D project records.
+2. Maintain proper documentation — invoices, training records, IP registration receipts, R&D project records.

-- For the cash payout option, submit a separate election to IRAS by the filing due date.
-Note that once you elect the cash payout, you cannot claim the enhanced deduction on the same expenditure.
+4. For the cash payout option, submit a separate election to IRAS by the filing due date.
+Note that once you elect the cash payout, you can't claim the enhanced deduction on the same expenditure.

-IRAS has indicated that compliance will be straightforward for most SMEs, but keeping clear records from the outset is essential.
-If you're unsure whether your expenditure qualifies, consulting a tax professional is advisable.
+The compliance is straightforward for most SMEs, but keeping clear records from the start is essential.
+If you're unsure whether your expenditure qualifies, talk to your tax professional.

 Practical Ways Singapore SMEs Can Use the EIS

-If you're wondering how this applies to a typical SME, here are real scenarios where the EIS delivers value:
+If you're wondering how this applies to a typical SME, here are real scenarios:

-- Building a custom web application — The R&D work involved in developing a bespoke inventory management system, booking platform, or customer portal can qualify under the R&D category.
-Adaptels builds custom digital solutions for Singapore SMEs, and many of these projects involve genuine development work that falls within the EIS definition of R&D.
+• Building a custom web application — The development work involved in building a bespoke inventory system, booking platform, or customer portal can qualify under R&D. We've seen this with several of our own projects.

-- Registering a trademark or patent — If you've created a unique product, brand, or process, the registration costs are now effectively subsidised.
+• Registering a trademark or patent — Created something unique?
+The registration costs are now effectively subsidised.

-- Partnering with a polytechnic — Working with institutions like Singapore Polytechnic or Ngee Ann Polytechnic on applied innovation projects qualifies, and gives you access to technical talent and research capabilities.
+• Partnering with a polytechnic — Working with institutions like Singapore Polytechnic or Ngee Ann Polytechnic on applied innovation projects qualifies and gives you access to technical talent.

-- Licensing software IP — Acquiring rights to use proprietary technology or software frameworks for your business operations can qualify under the IP licensing category.
+• Licensing software IP — Acquiring rights to use proprietary technology or software frameworks for your business can qualify under IP licensing.

 For businesses handling customer data as part of these digital projects, ensuring PDPA compliance should be part of your implementation plan — especially when building AI-powered tools or customer-facing applications.

-If you haven't claimed for previous qualifying years, you may still be able to do so through amended tax filings — check with IRAS or your tax advisor on the specific deadlines.
+If you haven't claimed for previous qualifying years, you may still be able to through amended tax filings — check with IRAS or your tax advisor on specific deadlines.

-Planning your innovation spending with the EIS timeline in mind is smart.
-If you're considering a significant digital investment — whether that's a new website, a custom application, or an AI-powered automation tool — structuring the project to maximise qualifying expenditure before YA 2028 can deliver meaningful tax savings.
+Here's my advice: if you're considering a significant digital investment — whether that's a new website, a custom application, or an AI-powered automation tool — structure the project to maximise qualifying expenditure before YA 2028.
+A bit of planning goes a long way.

-The Enterprise Innovation Scheme represents one of the most generous tax incentives Singapore has offered to SMEs in recent years.
-With 400% deductions across five categories and a cash payout alternative for smaller businesses, the barrier to investing in innovation has never been lower.
+The Enterprise Innovation Scheme is one of the most generous tax incentives Singapore has offered SMEs in recent years.
+400% deductions across five categories, plus a cash payout alternative for businesses that aren't yet profitable — the barrier to investing in innovation has genuinely never been lower.

-The SMEs that benefit most are those that plan deliberately — identifying which activities qualify, maintaining documentation, and combining the EIS with grants like PSG and EDG for maximum impact.
-Whether you're investing in R&D, upskilling your team, or building digital tools that give your business a competitive edge, the EIS is designed to make that investment go further.
+The businesses that benefit most are the ones that plan deliberately.
+Identify which activities qualify, keep your documentation tight, and combine the EIS with grants like PSG and EDG for maximum impact.
+Whether you're investing in R&D, upskilling your team, or building digital tools that give your business an edge, the EIS is designed to make that investment go further.

 Sources